cert-manager/sample-external-issuer/README.md

 We want to make it easy to debug problems with the issuer, so in addition to setting Conditions on the Issuer, ClusterIssuer and CertificateRequest, we can provide more feedback to the user by logging Kubernetes Events.
-You may want to read more about [Application Introspection and Debugging][] before continuing.
+You may want to read more about [Application Introspection and Debugging](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-application-introspection/) before continuing.

-[Application Introspection and Debugging]: https://kubernetes.io/docs/tasks/debug-application-cluster/debug-application-introspection/

 Kubernetes Events are saved to the API server on a best-effort basis, they are (usually) associated with some other Kubernetes resource,